tel: 0845 3082288

 Employment and earnings test

-The partner must have worked for at least 26 weeks in the 66 weeks leading up to the due date and have earned above the maternity allowance threshold of £30 week in 13 of the 66 weeks.
+The partner must have worked for at least 26 weeks in the 66 weeks leading up to the due date and have earned above the maternity allowance threshold of £30 week in 13 of the 66 weeks. £390 total in 13 of the 66 weeks, these just need to be the highest weeks, not necessarily consecutive weeks.

 If both partners wish to apply for SPL or ShPP, they must apply individually to their own employers.